plotly/Plotly.jl/README.md

 ## Usage

 Plotting functions provided by this package are identical to [PlotlyJS](https://github.com/spencerlyon2/PlotlyJS.jl).
 Please consult its [documentation](http://spencerlyon.com/PlotlyJS.jl/).
+In fact, the package depends on `PlotlyJS.jl` and reexports all the methods.

 For example, this will display a basic scatter plot: